-A Pillar of Salt, by Jon Barron, is a straightforward, knowledgeable article that describes what salt accomplishes in the body (so much more than what I've mentioned here) and compares refined and unrefined salt.
+A Pillar of Salt, by Jon Barron, is a straightforward, knowledgeable article that describes what salt accomplishes in the body (so much more than what I've mentioned here) and compares the use of salt refined and unrefined.

 In Unrefined Salt vs. Industrial Grade Sodium Chloride, V. Bradshaw-Black, in The Townsend Letter for Doctors and Patients, calls the use of refined salt "the foundation of nutritional deficiency" because the body's cells become too dehydrated to absorb nutrition and expel toxins.
 In contrast, unrefined salt, the author says, is absolutely necessary to cellular nutrition and cellular detoxification.